cloudmailin/docs.cloudmailin.com/docs/getting_started_on_heroku.md

 * _subject_ - The subject of the message extracted from the message itself.

 **Note**: the message is not sent as a file instead it is as if the user pasted the message contents into a textfield.

-## Rejecting the Message
-If your web app accepts the message and returns a response code of 200 the server will assume everything was ok and the message was saved.
-However if the server receives a 404 response it will tell the server not to retry the delivery of this message.
-Any other response will result in a redelivery of the message after an interval.

 ## Parsing the message in Ruby
 ### Rails 3.0 beta_x